 Hey, how did the weekend go!
 Relaxed and ready for the new week I hope!
 You all know my love and hate relationship with Mondays.
 That is no longer news.
 What could be news for you though is the fact that I am crazy about African braids?

-I am one of the lucky ones that their natural hair don't break (much) for wearing braids often.
-For that i am grateful because i wouldn't know what i would do (make) without braids lol.
+I am one of the lucky ones that their natural hair doesn’t break (much) for wearing braids often.
+For that, I am grateful because I wouldn’t know what I would do (make) without African braids lol.

 Why I Love African Braids

 There are lots of reasons why I love African braids!

 The first being that I know I look good in braids.
 Better than I look wearing weaves although friends and family argue that I look very beautiful with my natural hair (that is a discourse for another chronicle of Jennifer lol).